-I've been fascinated by the Klotho gene for a while now, partly because it has a cool name.
-It is named after one of the Three Fates in Greek mythology who spin the thread of Life.
+I've been fascinated with the Klotho gene for a while now, partly because it has a cool name.
+It gets its name from one of the Three Fates in Greek mythology who spins the thread of Life.
 Klotho (or Clotho) was responsible for the thread of life for all mortals, when they were born and when they died.
-As you will see, this is an aptly named gene that is intertwined with lifespan.
+As you will see, this aptly named gene is intertwined with lifespan.

 In humans, the KL gene codes for the klotho protein.
-While its function is still not fully understood, klotho levels are related to aging.
-Lower klotho levels are associated with accelerated aging and high levels with delayed aging. [ref]
+While its functionality is not yet fully understood, klotho levels are related to aging.
+Low klotho levels relate to accelerated aging, and high levels relate to delayed aging. [ref]

-Klotho is found in the cerebrospinal fluid, plasma, and in membranes.
-It is involved in calcium homeostasis (kidneys) and in controlling insulin and insulin-like growth factor-1 (IGF-1).
+Klotho, found in the cerebrospinal fluid, plasma, and membranes, is involved in maintaining calcium homeostasis (kidneys) and controlling insulin and insulin-like growth factor-1 (IGF-1).
 It is mainly found in the kidneys and the brain.
 Klotho also causes increased production of SOD (superoxide dismutase) which is an important intracellular antioxidant. [ref][ref]

 All of these things - calcium regulation, insulin, IGF-1, and oxidative stress - are important in aging.
 Klotho weaves them all together (yes, another 'thread' pun).

-So this means that low klotho levels are more predictive of mortality than high blood pressure?
-Yes… according to the research.
-But perhaps klotho ties into cardiovascular function, as well, through the regulation of calcium and is interconnected to the mortality risk there. [ref]
+To clarify, does it mean low klotho levels are more predictive of mortality than high blood pressure?
+In some ways.
+But - klotho also ties into cardiovascular function through the regulation of calcium and is thus interconnected to the mortality risk. [ref]

-Klotho levels are associated with the ‘signs of aging’ or faster aging.
 In studies, researchers are looking at cognitive impairment, cardiovascular disease, kidney stones, cancer, and longevity to determine the effects of klotho levels.
-Genetic variants that increase klotho are linked to decreased risks of kidney stones, cancer, cardiovascular disease, and increased longevity. [ref]

 The studies on how klotho levels influence cognitive decline or dementia seem to have conflicting results.

-A study looked at older adults (Caucasian) who carried the genetic variant associated with increased klotho compared to a similar group without the klotho variant.
-They found that the KLOTHO variant carriers had increased brain volume in a pre-frontal cortex region.
-The variant carriers (more klotho) also had better executive function, which included better working memory and processing speed. [ref]
+A study looked at older adults (Caucasian population) who carried the genetic variant associated with increased klotho in comparison to a similar group without the klotho variant.
+They found that the KLOTHO variant carriers had increased brain volume in a prefrontal cortex region.
+The variant carriers (more klotho) also had a better executive function, which included better working memory and processing speed. [ref]

-Another study in humans backed up these results, showing that older adults (age 52-85) who carry the KL variant associated with higher klotho levels also had significantly better cognitive function.
-This looked to be stable over age – so those people in their 50s with higher klotho had better cognitive scores matched with people their same age.
-Likewise, people in their 70s with higher klotho had better scores than people their age. [ref]
+To emphasize, another study in humans backed up these results: it also showed that older adults (age 52-85) who carry the KL variant associated with higher klotho levels also had a significantly better cognitive function.
+Importantly, this increase in klotho was stable as people aged.
+For example, people in their 50s with higher klotho had better cognitive function scores when matched with people their same age with typical klotho levels.
+Likewise, people in their 70s with higher klotho had better cognitive score than their age-matched peers. [ref]

 Another animal study shows that injecting klotho protein into the mice enhanced cognitive function. [ref]

-In diabetic mice, pre-treatment with injections of klotho was found to protect from diabetic cardiomyopathy.
-It reduced the oxidative stress that was triggered by high blood glucose levels. [ref]
+In diabetic mice, a pre-treatment of klotho injections showed protection from diabetic cardiomyopathy.
+It reduced the oxidative stress triggered by high blood glucose levels. [ref]